SkeloGH/weaver/doc/cli/README.md

                         Example: --options.readPreference secondaryPreferred
 ```

+To pull data from a db into another, you'll need to add both the `source` and `target` clients.
+The `source` is where the document we want is stored, and `target` is where you want to copy to.

 Example:

 Assume the following remote server settings for `source`:
+- Family: mongodb
-- Type: mongodb
+- Type: source
-- IP: 100.101.102.103
+- IP: 172.17.0.4
 - Port: 27017
 - Database name: production

 ```
-weaver add client -f mongodb -n production -t source -u mongodb://100.101.102.103:27017
+weaver add client -f mongodb -n production -t source -u mongodb://172.17.0.4:27017
 ```

 Assume the following local server settings for `target`:
+- Family: mongodb
-- Type: mongodb
+- Type: target
 - IP: 127.0.0.1
 - Port: 27017
 - Database name: development
+- Origin: production (This is used to map where the data will be pulled from, useful when dealing with multiple `source` and `target` databases.)

 ```
 weaver add client -f mongodb -n development -t target -o production -u mongodb://127.0.0.1:27017
 ```

-**Important** `-o production` is used to map where the data will be pulled from, useful when dealing with multiple `source` and `target` databases.

 ### 2. Find the document to clone

-On the `source` database, find the document you want to copy to the `target` database and use the _id string:
+From the `source` database, find the document you want to copy to the `target` database and copy the stringified `_id`:

-Assume the following mongodb document in the `source` database, `pets` collection:

 ```
+// Assume the following mongodb document in the `production` database, `pets` collection:
 {
     _id: ObjectId("507f1f77bcf86cd799439011"),
     name: "fluffy"
 }
 ```

-You'll then just copy `507f1f77bcf86cd799439011`.

-### 3. Copy document(s)
+### 3. Clone the document(s)

-Once steps 1 & 2 are done, just issue the following command:
+Once steps 1 & 2 are done, just run the following command:

 ```
 weaver run --queries 507f1f77bcf86cd799439011
 ```

-If all is correct, you should now have a copy of the document in your `target` database, even if the collection didn't exist previously:
+If all is setup correctly, you should now have a copy of the document in your `target` database, it will create the collection even if it didn't exist before:

 ```
 > mongodb
 mongodb> use development
-mongodb> db.pets.find("507f1f77bcf86cd799439011")
+mongodb> db.pets.find(ObjectId("507f1f77bcf86cd799439011"))

 {
     _id: ObjectId("507f1f77bcf86cd799439011"),